codeclimate/codeclimate/README.md

   `exclude_paths`.
 When you do provide an explicit path to analyze, your configured `exclude_paths` are ignored, and normally excluded files will be analyzed.

+  You can also pipe in source in combination with a path to analyze code that is not yet written to disk.
+This is useful when you want to check if your source code style matches the project's.
+This is also a good way to implement integration with an editor to check style on the fly.
 * `console`
   start an interactive session providing access to the classes within the CLI.
 Useful for engine developers and maintainers.